-Individual Comments/ Concerns Response/Action Taken Paisley Business Owner Oct 28, 2019 (via email) Concerned with impact of detour on their business.
-Questioned if they will be able to launch canoes just upstream of bridge.
-Concerned with the impact of bridge reconstruction on the downtown businesses.
-Want to ensure that the new bridge railings do not obstruct the view of the river.
-A viewing platform might be one way to allow pedestrians to safely view the river. • Response letter sent by email.
-Paisley Resident Oct 29, 2019 (via email) Has three concerns with bridge replacement.
-The first is the visibility factor when trying to turn off Mill Drive onto Queen St as the current bridge blocks the view of the southward lane entirely.
-The second is how to make it safer in that whole area.
-Perhaps next year's traffic study will come up with some possible solutions.
-The last concern is traffic diversion.
-If the town is by-passed for up to two years it will kill Paisley, and a baily bridge, the best way, must have enough space for transport trucks to manipulate any corners easily.
-I am sure you are already aware of these issues, but I thought I would reiterate them. • Response letter sent by email.
-Paisley Business Owner Paisley Freshmart Nov 3, 2019 (via email) Own the only full service grocery store in Paisley Comments reflect their own concerns as well as those of their customers.
-They rely heavily on summer tourist traffic for people travelling to trailers or cottagers who stop to stock up on their way.
-This sustains them through the quieter winter months.
-Asked if closure could be as short as possible or only during the fall and winter.
-Could a pedestrian bridge or vehicle detour be provided in-town to allow residents to cross the river during the reconstruction.
-Very concerned about potential impacts on their business and the families that work for them. • Response letter sent by email.
-Paisley Business Owner Tomboi Ice • Virtually all the businesses in Paisley lie on the main streets, Queen St South and Queen St North.
+Individual Comments/ Concerns Response/Action Taken Paisley Business • Concerned with impact of detour on their business.
+Response letter Owner • Questioned if they will be able to launch canoes just upstream of bridge. sent by email.
+Oct 28, 2019 • Concerned with the impact of bridge reconstruction on the downtown businesses. (via email) • Want to ensure that the new bridge railings do not obstruct the view of the river. • A viewing platform might be one way to allow pedestrians to safely view the river.
+Paisley Resident • Has three concerns with bridge replacement.
+The first is the visibility factor when trying Response letter Oct 29, 2019 to turn off Mill Drive onto Queen St as the current bridge blocks the view of the sent by email. (via email) southward lane entirely. • The second is how to make it safer in that whole area.
+Perhaps next year's traffic study will come up with some possible solutions. • The last concern is traffic diversion.
+If the town is by-passed for up to two years it will kill Paisley, and a baily bridge, the best way, must have enough space for transport trucks to manipulate any corners easily. • I am sure you are already aware of these issues, but I thought I would reiterate them.
+Paisley Business • Own the only full service grocery store in Paisley Response letter Owner • Comments reflect their own concerns as well as those of their customers. sent by email.
+Paisley Freshmart • They rely heavily on summer tourist traffic for people travelling to trailers or cottagers Nov 3, 2019 who stop to stock up on their way.
+This sustains them through the quieter winter months. (via email) • Asked if closure could be as short as possible or only during the fall and winter. • Could a pedestrian bridge or vehicle detour be provided in-town to allow residents to cross the river during the reconstruction. • Very concerned about potential impacts on their business and the families that work for them.
+Paisley Business • Virtually all the businesses in Paisley lie on the main streets, Queen St South and Queen Response letter Owner St North.
 This concentration of viable businesses relies on local and passing traffic.
-As a result, we strongly support the new bridge being located at the same location of the old • Response letter sent by email.
+As a sent by email.
+Tomboi Ice result, we strongly support the new bridge being located at the same location of the old Cream bridge, allowing the businesses in Paisley to survive.